 While one case can take 15 minutes to resolve, others take more than an hour.
 The SRP may decide to overturn the company’s decision, uphold the decision, or something in between.
 Every once in a while, the panel asks for more information before making a final call, or recommends changes to how we deal with similar cases in the future.

 For the Armstrong family, they’re delighted with the outcome.

 “The people we dealt with from agents to claims adjusters, they all helped us walk through this together,” said Linda.
 “Togetherness is what makes a company.
 Making sure the client is satisfied – that’s how you keep clients, and that’s why we’re still here.”

 The panelists agree, and think there’s lots of value in it for clients:

 How to make an SRP submission

 There are many checks and balances in place to resolve client concerns long before the SRP is suggested.
-As well, there are certain criteria and thresholds that must be met for consideration by the panel.
+As well, there are certain criteria and thresholds that must be met for consideration by the panel; in particular, the SRP will only review cases with claims below $30,000.
 If taking an issue to the SRP is the next best step, a written application is submitted for review.